AdobeDocs/workfront-fusion.en/help/workfront-fusion/fusion-product-releases/fusion-releases-2020/fusion-nov-2.md

 * Create, read, update, or delete an Allocadia record
 * Perform a custom API call

-For information about available Allocadia modules, see [Allocadia modules](../../../../../workfront-fusion/apps-and-their-modules/allocadia-modules.md).

 ## DocuSign connector and modules now available (Coming soon)

 You can now use Workfront Fusion 2.0 to connect to your DocuSign account.
 With the DocuSign modules, you can: